Francesco149/todokete/README.md

   submitting all the notes with zero values as demonstrated in my `skipLive` function. this is equivalent to pausing and clicking ok to skip the live
+- [x] `/communicationMember/setFavoriteMember` sets favorite member, the character who appears in your main screen

 # build and run (linux)
 temporarily, you need nodejs to run an additional local service that